Amazon Prime benefits – here’s everything you get with Prime

 Prime is for more than just free 2-day shipping.

 Prime continues to add new features that are available to members.
 Some of these are well-known, like Prime Video.
-There are a ton of lesser-known benefits that we’ll get you up to speed on.
+But we’ll catch you up to speed on a ton of lesser-known benefits.

 We’ve compiled a list of everything you can do with your Prime account.
 From baby registries and free ebooks to charity donations, there’s a lot of ground to cover.
 Let’s dive in.